mdrights/LiveSlak/README.txt

 The toplevel 'liveslak' directory contains the following subdirectories:
   * EFI/ - contains the skeleton for boot support on UEFI computers.
 Some of the UEFI configuration files are dynamically generated by the "make_slackware_live.sh" script.
   * addons/ - squashfs modules placed in this directory will be loaded into the Live filesystem when the OS boots.
   * graphics/ - squashfs modules for proprietary GPU support (Nvidia) can be placed here.
 The module(s) will be copied to addons/ by the "make_slackware_live.sh" script for any Live Desktop Environment (except pure Slackware) that might profit from proprietary driver support.
   * local64/ , local/ - these directories can contain Slackware packages considered 'local' i.e. not belonging to any repository.
 The package(s) will be converted to squashfs module(s) by the "make_slackware_live.sh" script, copied to the "addons/" subdirectory in the ISO and loaded into the Live filesystem when the OS boots.
   * optional/ - squashfs modules placed in this directory will not automatically be loaded into the Live filesystem when the OS boots.
 You need to pass "load=[mod]" boot parameter to load any of these.
   * pkglists/ - definition files of 3rd party repositories (*.conf) and the package lists to be used from those repositories (*.lst) must be placed in this directory.
   * skel/ - contains compressed tarballs (whose filenames must match wildcard "skel*.txz").
 These files will be extracted to the "/etc/skel" directory in the Live filesystem.
   * syslinux/  - contains the skeleton for boot support on BIOS computers.
 Some of its files are dynamically generated by the "make_slackware_live.sh" script.
   * xdm/ - graphical Slackware theme for the XDM graphical session manager for those ISO variants which do not ship with GDM, KDM or SDDM.

 The toplevel 'liveslak' directory contains the following files:
   * blueSW-128px.png , blueSW-64px.png - these are bitmaps of the Slackware "Blue S" logo, used for the "live" user icon and in the XDM theme.
   * grub.tpl - the template file which is used to generate the grub menu for UEFI boot.
   * iso2usb.sh - this script creates a bootable USB version wih persistence from a Slackware Live ISO.
   * languages - this file contains the input configuration for language support.
 One language per line contains the following fields: "code:name:kbd:tz:locale:xkb".
 Example: "nl:nederlands:nl:Europe/Amsterdam:nl_NL.utf8:"
     * code = 2-letter language code
     * name = descriptive name of the language
     * kbd = name of the console keyboard mapping for this language
     * tz = timezone for the language's native country
     * locale = the locale used in the country
     * xkb = optional custom X keyboard variant for the language
   * liveinit - this is the "init" script which is copied into the initrd image for the Live OS.
 Together with the Slackware generic kernel, the initrd is what boots the computer.
 The "init" script assembles the Live filesystem from its squashfs modules.
   * make_slackware_live.conf - the configuration file for the "make_slackware_live.sh" script.
 You can define defaults for many script parameters here so that you do not have to edit the script itself.
   * make_slackware_live.sh - the script that generates the Live ISO.
   * makemod - this script creates a squashfs module out of a Slackware package (or out of a directory tree).
   * menu.tpl - template which is used to generate the syslinux boot menu for BIOS computers.

 === Generate the ISO ===

-The liveslak's "make_slackware_live.sh" script accepts optional parameters to tweak the process of Live OS generation:
+The liveslak's "make_slackware_live.sh" script accepts optional parameters to tweak the process of Live OS generation: <code>
  -h                 This help.
  -d desktoptype     SLACKWARE (full Slack), KDE4 (basic KDE4),
                     XFCE (basic XFCE), PLASMA5 (full Plasma5 replaces KDE4),